-Injured Workers; Who Says You Are Only Entitled to Workers Compensation?
+Injured Workers; Only Entitled to Workers Compensation?

 After a serious on the job injury too many lawyers and clients have been conditioned to believe a worker is only entitled to workers’ compensation benefits.
 While that may sometimes be the case, it’s not always.
 Unfortunately for workers in Florida the vast majority of worker’s compensation and personal injury attorneys do not have a clear understanding of the situations where a worker is entitled to more than just worker’s compensation benefits.
 There are in fact various scenarios where an injured worker could also be entitled to recover for his pain and suffering as well as the remainder of his unpaid wages and future medical expenses.
 The Unrelated Worker’s Exception is just one of the several exceptions to the general rule that worker’s compensation is the exclusive remedy for an on the job injury.
 As each case is unique I encourage you to call or text my office to discuss your specific situation so we can determine if this or another exception might allow you to sue your employer for more than just worker’s compensation.